Storage architecture

 - flash controller (flash memory controller) - A flash controller is the part of solid-state flash memory that communicates with the host device and manages the flash file system directory.

-- flash memory - Flash memory, also known as flash storage, is a type of nonvolatile memory that erases data in units called blocks.
+- flash memory - Flash memory, also known as flash storage, is a type of nonvolatile memory that erases data in units called blocks and rewrites data at the byte level.

 - flash solid-state drive (SSD) - A flash solid-state drive (SSD) is a non-volatile storage device that stores persistent data in flash memory.

-- flash storage - Flash storage is any type of drive, repository or system that uses flash memory to keep data for an extended period of time.
+- flash storage - Flash storage is any type of drive, repository or system that uses flash memory to write and store data for an extended period.

 - floating gate transistor (FGT) - A floating gate transistor (FGT) is a complementary metal-oxide semiconductor (CMOS) technology capable of holding an electrical charge in a memory device that is used to store data.